-Martin M. Pegler, one of the retail industry’s most prolific writers and speakers on the subject of store planning, design and visual merchandising, passed away January 17, 2020.
-Pegler, an author, editor, educator and lecturer who had turned 97 on January 11, was an established expert with more than 50 years’ experience reporting on the creative aspects of the retail industry.
+Martin M. Pegler, one of the retail industry’s most prolific writers and speakers on the subject of store planning, design, and visual merchandising, passed away on January 17, 2020.
+Pegler, an author, editor, educator, and lecturer who had turned 97 on January 11, was an established expert with more than 50 years of experience reporting on the creative aspects of the retail industry.

 Said Kong, “Martin was an exquisite writer and lecturer.
 He could perceive details and design thinking with incredible accuracy.
 After examining a window display or store design, he was able to put a name to the concept or style that he observed.
 He coined so many of the professional industry terms and references we still use today.”

 Kong met Pegler in 1984 as she began her teaching career at FIT.
-“Martin was an esteemed colleague, he was a professor, my mentor, a collaborator, author and a father figure.
+“Martin was an esteemed colleague, he was a professor, my mentor, a collaborator, an author, and a father figure.
 I loved him dearly.
-He was the needle on the compass.”
+He was the needle on the compass."

 Before beginning a second career in 1978 as a writer and educator, Pegler started out as an assistant to an assistant (washing paint brushes) in the art department of a company that made props and decoratives for department stores.
 He went on to become a partner in another similar business, which he sold in 1973.